b3rew/loopback-row-count-mixin/README.md

 http://0.0.0.0:3000/api/players
 ```

-will return list of players with field
+will return list of players with field to help for you pagination

 ```json
 {